Discover more from CalculatedRisk Newsletter

 The third graph shows the three categories of inventory starting in 1973.

-In July 2021 (red column), 63 thousand new homes were sold (NSA).
-Last year, 85 thousand homes were sold in July.
+In March 2023 (red column), 66 thousand new homes were sold (NSA).
+Last year, 68 thousand homes were sold in March.
+The all-time high for March was 127 thousand in 2005, and the all-time low for March was 28 thousand in 2011.

-This graph shows the months of supply by stage of construction.
+The next graph shows the months of supply by stage of construction.
+“Months of supply” is inventory at each stage, divided by the sales rate.

 The last graph shows the percent of new homes sold by price.